 Question 2.When are you likely to put more money into the stock market?

 |Over a year from now||31%|

 Sitting in a savings account, that $10,000 or one million has gone practically nowhere while the bank used that money to lend out for a lot more than it gave depositors.

 The list of reasons why so few investors match market growth is a long one, but it can be summarized in the statement that Wall Street is not your friend.
 The conflict of interest between Wall Street and Main Street is enormous.
 One-half of Wall Street income comes from investor trading.
 Understandably, they encourage it in every way possible.
 Trading is a losers game for investors.

 So how do Monday Morning members participate in stock market growth?
 Will it continue to grow at its historic rate?

 Two important reasons for recent market growth are the current low interest rates and the billions of dollars pumped into the economy.
 That money goes where it is treated best, which is the stock market.
 Will the low interest rates continue?

 Federal Reserve Chair Jerome Powell told Congress last Tuesday (February 17) that the economy is “a long way” from the central bank’s goals and policymakers have no plans to raise interest rates.

 So how do Monday Morning members benefit from market growth?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us